BetaHuhn/vue-cmd-menu/README.md

 ### Filtering

-vue-command-menu uses [Fuse.js](https://fusejs.io/) under the hood to filter the specified actions.
+vue-cmd-menu uses [Fuse.js](https://fusejs.io/) under the hood to filter the specified actions.
 This allows for fuzzy searching i.e. the search term doesn't have to be a exact match.
 By default it searches the action's title and keys defined with the `keywords` property.

 If you want to search nested actions as well, enable it with the `nestedSearch` prop.